IndieWebify Your Hugo Website

-For many, that’s too much of jargon right there in the title.
-So to a bit of basics first.
-I would not go into the history or setup of this website.
-TL;DR this site is was at one time build with a static site generator Hugo themed by a custom port of Ghostwriter theme.
-In this post, I want to focus mainly on why and how of IndieWeb.
+this site is was at one time built with a static site generator Hugo themed by a custom port of Ghostwriter theme.
+In this post, I want to focus mainly on the why and how of IndieWeb.

 Ever since I built this site, I had grown pretty determined to styling this exactly to my liking.
 Every section in here is thought through and has a purpose.
 When I was happy with what I had at the core, I started exploring how to make this my primary identity online.
 I had realised that thanks to all the silos of Facebook, Twitter, Medium, et al., my online presence was scattered across multiple sites.
-IndieWeb calls it sharecropping your content.
+IndieWeb calls it “sharecropping your content”.

 Our online content and identities are becoming more important and sometimes even critical to our lives.
 Neither are secure in the hands of random ephemeral startups or big silos.
 We should be the holders of our online presence.